Expensify/Bedrock/docs/cache.md

     Query: SELECT * FROM cache;

     200 OK
-    Content-Length: 64
+    Content-Length: 28

-    lastWritten | name | value
+    name | value
-    2015-03-15 18:05:50 | foo/v2 | barv2
+    foo/v2 | barv2

-Finally, Bedrock::Cache works particularly well with the standard Bedrock "Connection: forget" header.
+Finally, Bedrock::Cache works particularly well with the standard Bedrock `Connection: forget` header.
 This feature allows you to queue a command to Bedrock that is executed asynchronously, without "blocking" on its completion.
 In this way, you can queue a write to the cache (which will be replicated out to all nodes in the cache) while continuing ahead without delay:

     WriteCache
     name: foo/v3